 1. Clean The Filter

 We'll never clean dirty water with a dirty or non-working filter or filtration system, so let's get the filter clean.
-Backwash your sand or DE filter.
+Backwash your sand or D.E. filter.
 If you have a cartridge filter, make sure you take it out and clean it well.
 Never use a power washer on a cartridge filter.
 That's too much pressure and you're not gaining anything by using it.
+If your cartridge filter has over 3000 filter hours on it, it's time to replace it.

 2. Remove Everything From The Pool